bumble-tech/appyx/RELEASING.md

 Should be used in case if there are issues with automatic publication.

+1. Create PR with following changes:
     1. Update version in `gradle/publication.gradle`.
+    2. Create a new section with version name taking all changes from pending section.
 2. `./gradle publish --no-parallel -Psigning.keyId=$KEY_ID -Psigning.password=$PASS -Psigning.secretKeyRingFile=$FILE -Psonatype.username=$NAME -Psonatype.password=$PASS`
     1. `signing` properties are related to signing information.
     2. `sonatype` properties are your username and password from `oss.sonatype.org`.
     3. `--no-parallel` is required to avoid creation of multiple staging repositories.
-3. Create GitHub release with a tag name of the version and fill notes.
+3. Create GitHub release with a tag name of the version and fill notes from pending changes section.
 4. Cancel Release GitHub Action as it will fail now because version is already released.
 5. Proceed to 'Closing staging repository'.